 |Time needed for recovery||More||Less|

-Backup to cloud is much slower than backup to external usb drive and not practical with large amounts of data because internet connection speeds are significantly slower than a USB connection to a backup drive.
+Backup to cloud is much slower than backup to external USB drive and not practical with large amounts of data because internet connection speeds are significantly slower than a USB connection to a backup drive.
 Example: an ADSL + internet connection typically has 1MBit/s upload (not download!) speed.
-Usually the upload speed is limited by the ISP.
+Usually, the upload speed is limited by the ISP.
 That is 125kb/s or over 200 times slower than a USB backup drive (typically 30Mb/s).
 That means that backing up 1 GB of data will take 30 seconds to a USB backup drive and over 1 and a half hours for complete backup to cloud via ADSL+ connection!
-Of course when incremental backups are set up you are backing up only the recently changed files, so if you only work on a few small text files it would take a minute to update your cloud backup but you might wait for a few minutes when working on large graphic files like pictures.
+Incremental backups are backing up only the recently changed files, so if you only work on a few small text files it would take a minute to update your cloud backup but you might wait for a few minutes when working on large graphic files like pictures.
 Forget about backing up movies to cloud.
 This will get better after the upgrade of Australian internet to super-fast broadband.
 Yet, as it is planned, NBN’s upload speed will still be 5x times slower (40 times faster than ADSL) than today’s USB hard drive connection.

-At one data recovery job I did, a small business owner decided to setup Microsoft Office 365 by himself and transfer e-mails from MS Exchange Server to Microsoft Office 365 cloud service.
-But he did not realize how long setup of MO 365 would take and that such an operation could fail.
-A day long data transfer process was interrupted and he lost few years’ worth of business correspondence as a result.
-Microsoft (and other companies providing cloud based services) does not guaranty the safety of your data due to network problems.
+At one data recovery job I did, a small business owner decided to set up Microsoft Office 365 by himself and transfer e-mails from MS Exchange Server to Microsoft Office 365 cloud service.
+But he did not realise how long setup of MO 365 would take and that such an operation could fail.
+A day-long data transfer process was interrupted, and he lost few years’ worth of business correspondence as a result.
+Microsoft (and other companies providing cloud-based services) does not guaranty the safety of your data due to network problems.

 Naturally, you want your stuff backed up automatically without worrying about it.
 Windows and Mac do have automated file backup systems built-in.
 But they are not on by default.
-Brand new computers can nag you to setup a backup but people often ignore the warnings.
+Brand new computers can nag you to set up a backup, but people often ignore the warnings.
 This can be especially dangerous to small business owners.
 Some manufacturers such as Dell bundle new computers with a third party backup software which is not only annoying but useless; this software can slow down the computer and pose security risks.
-Often an external backup drive is purchased and connected but is set up incorrectly, so people think they have a backup but they really do not.
+Often an external backup drive is purchased and connected but is set up incorrectly, so people think they have a backup, but they do not.